-Even if it is our misapprehension about etymology.
+Even if it is our misapprehension of etymology.
 “The Mosquito Coast…. populations of Rama, Garifuna, Mayagna, Creole and Miskito — after whom the coast took its name — live here in villages that were only accessible by boat.”

-But more than that, a good travel piece needs to beautifully observed.
+But more than that, a good travel piece needs to beautifully observe.
 As Chris writes, “It’s a fast blast along a mangrove-fringed channel, past fleets of rusting trawlers and decomposing freighters.
 Then we reach the lagoon — pink in the setting sun and so vast I can’t see the sides.
 Villagers living around its edges talk of white lobsters: the packages of cocaine jettisoned by compromised drug runners that wash up on their shores.

 “You find one and you can buy a pick-up truck,” says the dreadlocked boatman, his accent closer to Jamaica than Managua.
 “And give a lickle something to the church.”

 What are the highlights and why should I go now?
-“To stand and stare at a single cubic yard of this forest is to risk a headache, such is the teeming density of life.
+“To stand and stare at a single cubic yard of this forest is to risk a headache, such as the teeming density of life.
 For bird-watchers, the same warning applies: in my first hour on the San Juan, I spotted 29 species I hadn’t seen before, ranging from the green kingfisher to the red-rumped tanager.”

 As Chris writes the highway is changing the region – “Local reactions to the highway vary.
 Some have set up stalls selling nacatamales — spicy pork, rice and spuds wrapped in a banana leaf.
 Others have bought land, cleared the forest and started cattle ranches, and there’s big talk of international resorts and golf courses.” – and his recommendation is to go now whilst there is still a crazy charm to the region.